 first thing’s first… should i postpone?

 Reach out to your vendors as soon as possible and get this process started.
-Unfortunately at this point, we are looking at social distancing restrictions being relaxed no sooner than end of summer.
+Unfortunately at this point, if you are looking to have a larger wedding (over 100 people) and don’t want social distancing restrictions to change the vibe of your celebrations, we recommend you postpone.

 If your wedding is in september…